vatger/.github/profile/README.md

 If you're interested in learning more about VATSIM Germany, or just want to connect with our community, you can find us in a number of places:

-- 💻 Our [website](https://www.vatsim-germany.org/) has information about our community, events, and resources.
+- 💻 Our <a href="https://www.vatsim-germany.org/" target="_blank">website</a> has information about our community, events, and resources.
 - 📰 Our [forum](https://board.vatsim-germany.org/) in which you can chat with other members of the community.

 We look forward to work with you.